 Here is a detailed explanation of rule NS2.
-A trace containing an event of the form may be extended by an event of the form where NB is a fresh nonce: $Nonce\ NB \in used\ evs2$.
+A trace containing an event of the form may be extended by an event of the form where NB is a fresh nonce: $Nonce\ NB \notin used\ evs2$.
 Writing the sender as A' indicates that B does not know who sent the message.
 Calling the trace variable evs2 rather than simply evs helps us know where we are in a proof after many case-splits: every subgoal mentioning evs2 involves message 2 of the protocol.

 '''

-Says A' B (Crypt (pubK B) {Nonce NA, Agent A})
+Says A' B (Crypt (pubK B) \{Nonce\ NA,\ Agent\ A\})

 '''